Dementia Services

 The Covid-19 pandemic and resulting changes to social behavior can have special challenges for those living with Alzheimer's disease or another form of dementia, and for those caring for them.
 Up-to-date information and resources to help meet those challenges is available at the Alzheimer’s Association.

-The Dementia Services Coordinator position was established in *2013 in response to Goal 1, Objective A of Virginia's first Dementia State Plan, published in 2011.
+The Dementia Services Director position was established in *2013 in response to Goal 1, Objective A of Virginia's first Dementia State Plan, published in 2011.

 "Create a position and obtain specific funding to hire a full time Dementia Services Coordinator (DSC) to coordinate the services provided to persons with Alzheimer's disease and Related Dementia working in conjunction with the Alzheimer's Commission."